borntolead/ucoincash/README.txt

 - 6th 6 months -> 10% (1.4 per month and ongoing.)

 #How are they used?
-The UcoinCash coins are used by ucoincash community members for ucoincash services and to store and invest the wealth in a non-government controlled currency.
-The UcoinCash coins will also be used  as payment system on number of UcoinCash partner websites.
+The Ucoin Cash coins are used by ucoincash community members for Ucoin Cash services and to store and invest the wealth in a non-government controlled currency.
+The Ucoin Cash coins will also be used  as payment system on number of Ucoin Cash partner websites.

 #How are they produced?
-UcoinCash coin uses a special algorithm called the POW/POS to secure the UcoinCash Coin network.
-The moment you acquire UcoinCash Coin it becomes an interest bearing asset with 120% return per year through PoS minting.
+Ucoin Cash coin uses a special algorithm called the POW/POS to secure the Ucoin Cash Coin network.
+The moment you acquire Ucoin Cash Coin it becomes an interest bearing asset with 120% return per year through PoS minting.
 All you have to do to earn with this method is to hold coins in your Ucoincash-QT wallet.
-In addition to PoS minting, UcoinCash coin can be mined with CPU/GPU and does not need an ASIC miner like Bitcoin does.
+In addition to PoS minting, Ucoin Cash coin can be mined with CPU/GPU and does not need an ASIC miner like Bitcoin does.